ivshiryaev/nextjs-sanity-template/README.md

 # ivshiryaev-nextjs-sanity-template

-A Next.js + Sanity CMS template for creating fully dynamic websites with an admin panel for content management.
+This is a Next.js + Sanity CMS boilerplate that I use to build fully dynamic websites with an admin panel.
+It's a solid starting point, and I customize it to fit my clients' specific needs.

 ## Features
 - **Dynamic Admin Panel**: Manage, edit, preview, and delete content at `/admin`.